Skip to content

 This section explains how to launch and manage a CouchDB instance.
 After launching the database, it becomes available at the following address:

 The internal settings of the database are contained in the couchDB.ini configuration file.
 It contains settings that define the behavior and operating parameters of the database.
-The username is set via the COUCHDB_USERvariable, the password via COUCHDB_PASSWORD, and the port number via the ports section.

 Running CouchDB with Docker Compose